 During the quarter ended June 30, 2012, the Company entered into an exchange agreement ("Exchange Agreement") with all of the holders of its common stock and common stock warrants outstanding, pursuant to which such holders exchanged their shares and warrants of common stock into and for shares and warrants for the purchase of Series A convertible Preferred Stock, Series A-1 convertible Preferred Stock and/or Series A-2 convertible Preferred Stock in amounts that were determined in such negotiations (the "Exchange").
-During the first half of 2012 ending June 30, 2012, the Company changed from an S Corporation to a C Corporation.

-Common stockholders who originally acquired their common stock prior to 2010 received common shares on a 1:1 basis.
-Common stockholders who originally purchased their common stock at \$2/ share received shares of Series A-2 convertible Preferred Stock on a 1:1 basis.
-Warrant holders for common stock with an exercise price of \$2/share received warrants at the same exercise price and expiration date to purchase shares of Series A-2 convertible Preferred Stock on a 1:1 basis.
-Common stockholders who originally purchased their common stock at \$4/share received shares of Series A-1 convertible Preferred Stock on a 1:1 basis and warrants to purchase shares of Series A-1 convertible Preferred Stock with an exercise price of \$4/share in the amount of 75% of the amount of the A-1 convertible Preferred Stock they had received.
+During the first half of 2012 ended June 30, 2012, the Company changed from an S Corporation with an exercise price of \$2/share received warrants at the same exercise price and expiration date to purchase shares of Series A-2 convertible Preferred Stock on a 1:1 basis.
+Common stockholders who originally purchased their common stock at \$4/share received shares of Series A-1 convertible Preferred Stock with an exercise price of \$4/share in the amount of 75% of the amount of the A-1 convertible Preferred Stock they had received.
 Warrant holders for common stock with an exercise price of \$4/share received warrants at the same exercise price and expiration date to purchase shares of Series A-1 convertible Preferred Stock on a 1:1 basis.
 Common stockholders who originally purchased their common stock at \$4.50/share received shares of Series A convertible Preferred Stock on a 1:1 basis and warrants to purchase shares of Series A convertible Preferred Stock with an exercise price of \$4.50/share in the amount of 75% of the amount of the Series A convertible Preferred Stock they had received, except that one shareholder, who purchased common stock at \$4.50/share and a warrant for shares of common stock in the amount of 75% of the amount of the common stock they had received, exchanged these shares and warrant on a 1:1 basis into and for shares and warrants of Series A convertible Preferred Stock.
 Warrant holders for common stock with an exercise price of \$4.50/share received warrants at the same exercise price and expiration date to purchase shares of Series A convertible Preferred Stock on a 1:1 basis.
 Any warrants that had reached their expiration date prior to the exchange received no warrants for preferred stock.